This guide provides you with a thorough 5-step plan to evaluate and improve the workflow of your PR team.

 - A poster of the entire process.
 Print it to motivate your team.

-I am available to help you boost your PR team workflow.
+I am available to help you boost your public relations workflow.
 If you’d like me to lend a hand, contact me now.